Ron Estes

-A fifth-generation Kansan, Estes studied engineering and business at Tennessee Technological University.
+A fifth-generation Kansan, Estes studied engineering and business at Tennessee Tech.
 He began his career as a consultant and executive in various manufacturing and service industries.
 Estes was elected treasurer of Sedgwick County in 2004 and reelected in 2008.
 He was elected Kansas State Treasurer in 2010 and reelected in 2014.
 After U.S. Representative Mike Pompeo resigned to become Director of the Central Intelligence Agency, Estes won the special election for the seat and was sworn in on April 25, 2017.
 He is the dean of Kansas's House delegation.

 Early life and education

 Estes was born in Topeka, Kansas, and is a fifth-generation Kansan.
-He earned a Bachelor of Science degree in civil engineering and a Master of Business Administration from Tennessee Technological University, where he was selected for membership in Omicron Delta Kappa - The National Leadership Honor Society.
+He earned a Bachelor of Science degree in civil engineering and a Master of Business Administration from Tennessee Tech, where he was selected for membership in Omicron Delta Kappa - The National Leadership Honor Society.

 Career

 Business

 Estes worked in consulting and management roles in the aerospace, oil and gas, automotive, and several other manufacturing and service industries, working for several companies, including Andersen Consulting, Procter & Gamble, Koch Industries, and Bombardier Learjet.